Sewage Treatment Plant Selection - Which Sewage Plant Is The BEST?

 Which Type of Sewage Treatment System is Right for You

 Choosing a sewage treatment system manufacturer can be a nightmare as there are so many on the market that you probably have no idea how to choose the right one for you?
-The most important factor is that the manufacturers plant has an EN 12566-3 2005 Certificate as without it, it is no longer acceptable in the UK.
+The most important factor is that the manufacturers plant can actually do the job.
+Most large plants needed for a large house will not work properly if there are only 1 or 2 people living there, as they only work well if they are 50% or more loaded.
+This means that a 6 person sewage treatment plant has to have at least 3 people using it.

 For flood plain sites, there is only one option for wastewater treatment.